Is Your Building Storm Season Ready?

 A common problem many buildings face during storm season is flooding.
 If you live near the ocean and have experienced a cyclone or other storms that brought heavy rain, you’re probably familiar with this problem.

-Once you’ve checked the drainage, ensure everyone knows the emergency evacuation diagram so they can exit safely if there’s an emergency such as a fire or flood.
-A refresher for tenants and employees at this time of year is essential.
+Once you’ve checked the drainage, ensure all tenants know the emergency evacuation diagram.
+This is a crucial step so they can exit safely in the event of an emergency.
+A refresher for tenants and employees on emergency weather protocols at this time of year is essential.

 Doors and Windows

 Doors and windows are the most common entry points for water and wind damage in a storm.
-Make sure that all of your doors, including garage doors, and windows are secure against any kind of weather.
+Ensure that all of your doors, including garage doors, and windows are secure against any kind of weather.

 If storms have been a problem in your area recently, check to make sure that all locks on windows and doors work properly.
 It’s also important to check for damaged or missing locks that may be difficult to replace quickly if there is a severe weather warning or other emergency situation.